Azure/WALinuxAgent/README.md

 If set, the agent will use this proxy server to access the internet.
 These values *will* override the `http_proxy` or `https_proxy` environment variables.
 Lastly, `HttpProxy.Host` is required (if to be used) and `HttpProxy.Port` is optional.

+#### __CGroups.EnforceLimits__

+_Type: Boolean_
+_Default: y_

+If set, the agent will attempt to set cgroups limits for cpu and memory for the agent process itself as well as extension processes.
+See the wiki for further details on this.

 ### Telemetry